Conservatism in the United States: Electoral politics

-According to a 2025 Gallup poll, 37% of American voters identify as "conservative" or "very conservative", 34% as "moderate", and 25% as "liberal" or "very liberal".
+According to a 2025 Gallup poll, 37% of American voters identify as "conservative" or "very conservative," 34% as "moderate," and 25% as "liberal" or "very liberal."
 These percentages were fairly constant from 1990 to 2009, when conservatism spiked in popularity briefly, before reverting to the original trend, while liberal views on social issues reached a new high.
 For Republicans, 77% self-identified as conservative, 18% as moderate, and 4% as liberal.
 For Democrats, 9% identified as conservative, 34% as moderate, and 55% as liberal.

 In the 21st century, conservatism appears to be growing stronger at the state level.
-In 2011, Richard Florida, a contributing writer to The Atlantic wrote that the trend is most pronounced among the "least well-off, least educated, most blue collar, most economically hard-hit states".
+In 2011, Richard Florida, a contributing writer to The Atlantic wrote that the trend is most pronounced among the "least well-off, least educated, most blue-collar, most economically hard-hit states."

-In the United States, the Republican Party has been the party of conservatism since the middle of 1963 when the conservatives largely took control.
-When President Kennedy announced his intention to advance the Civil Rights Act he alienated the then-Democrat white conservatives in the South who strongly opposed the civil rights movement.
+In the United States, the Republican Party has been the party of conservatism since the middle of 1963, when the conservatives largely took control.
+When President Kennedy announced his intention to advance the Civil Rights Act, he alienated the then-Democrat white conservatives in the South who strongly opposed the civil rights movement.
 Between 1960 and 2000, the White South moved from 3-1 Democratic to 3-1 Republican.

 In addition, some American libertarians, in the Libertarian Party and even some in the Republican Party, see themselves as conservative, even though they advocate significant economic and social changes—for instance, further dismantling the welfare system or liberalizing drug policy.
 They see these as conservative policies because they conform to the spirit of individual liberty that they consider to be a traditional American value.
-However, many libertarian think-tanks such as the Cato Institute, and libertarian intellectuals such as David Boaz describe libertarianism as being "socially liberal and fiscally conservative".
+However, many libertarian think tanks, such as the Cato Institute, and libertarian intellectuals, such as David Boaz describe libertarianism as being "socially liberal and fiscally conservative."

 Geography

 Percent of self-identified conservatives by state as of 2018, according to a Gallup poll:

-Alaska, the South, the Great Plains, parts of the Mountain states and Midwest are generally conservative strongholds; in Mississippi, for instance, half of respondents identified themselves as conservatives, as opposed to moderates and liberals.
-The Northeast, parts of the Great Lakes region and Southwest, and West Coast are the main liberal strongholds; the fraction of Massachusetts self-identified conservatives being as low as 21%.
+Alaska, the South, the Great Plains, and parts of the Mountain states and Midwest are generally conservative strongholds; in Mississippi, for instance, half of respondents identified themselves as conservatives, as opposed to moderates and liberals.
+The Northeast, parts of the Great Lakes region and Southwest, and the West Coast are the main liberal strongholds, with the fraction of Massachusetts self-identified conservatives being as low as 21%.

 In the 21st century, rural areas of the United States that are predominantly non-college educated, Christian, and White are generally conservative bastions.
 Voters in the urban cores of large metropolitan areas tend to be more liberal and Democratic.
 There is a clear urban–rural political divide within and among states.